al3jandrosg/cinder/doc/source/configuration/block-storage/policy-personas.rst

      - yes
      - no
      - yes
-   * - | **REVISE** (it also governs listing all the projects with access, which should be governed by a different policy)
-       | Volume type access related APIs.
+   * - Show whether a volume type is public in the type response
      - | Adds ``os-volume-type-access:is_public`` to the following responses:
        | ``GET  /types``
        | ``GET  /types/{type_id}``